 - Difficulty accessing or consuming beverages independently due to decreased mobility, strength and dexterity

-- Symptoms of dysphagia (difficulty with swallowing) related to neurological conditions including multiple sclerosis, Parkinson’s disease and stroke
+- Symptoms of dysphagia (difficulty with swallowing) related to neurological medical conditions, including multiple sclerosis, Parkinson’s disease and stroke

 - Cognitive impairments; simply forgetting to drink fluids- which could lead to dehydration

-So how much water should an elderly person drink a day?” and “how can you encourage the elderly to drink more water?”
+You may be asking “how much water should an elderly person drink a day?” and “how can you encourage the elderly to drink more water?”
 The answer varies, but when summer temps start to soar, keeping seniors properly hydrated gets even harder.
 With that in mind, here are five easy ways to help promote hydration for seniors in your community.

 1. Keep Water at Hand in Residents’ Rooms

-A great way to keep water refreshingly cold and promote hydration is with insulated mugs.
+Insulated mugs are a great way to keep water refreshingly cold and promote hydration in seniors.
 When caregivers come around to check in on residents or deliver medications, they can also refill mugs.
 It’s also an opportunity to make sure drinks are within reach of residents and to remind them to drink.

 2. Set Up Beverage Stations in Common Areas